-Given that the new Forza Motorsport will be competing with the likes of Gran Turismo, Project Cars 3, and Assetto Corsa Competizione; It is likely that the online multiplayer system will also receive a thorough overhaul.
+The new Forza Motorsport will be competing with the likes of Gran Turismo, Project Cars 3, and Assetto Corsa Competizione.
+Because of this, it is likely that the online multiplayer system will also receive a thorough overhaul.

 This is one area that Forza has always been criticized.
-One fan commented on the launch video itself “Can’t wait to get rammed in the first corner in glorious 4K 60 FPS” echoing the feelings of many players worldwide.
+One fan commented: “Can’t wait to get rammed in the first corner in glorious 4K 60 FPS”.
+This echoes the feelings of many players worldwide.

 So, there you have it.
 That’s everything we know about Forza Motorsport and its release date so far.
 Make sure to check back, as we’ll continually update you with new information as it becomes available.